Honda Integra: USDM trim levels

-LS: Luxury Sport, was available in both liftback and sedan a leather wrapped steering wheel and shift knob.
+LS: Luxury Sport, was available in both liftback and sedan a leather-wrapped steering wheel and shift knob.

 SE: Special Edition, was available in both liftback and sedan starting from 1995.
-This trim package was only available in 1995 and 1996 model years until they were changed to be named the GS in 1997.
+This trim package was only available in 1995 and 1996 model years until the older GS trim name was re-instated back in 1997.
 From the LS, it added leather seats, alloy wheels on all years, and a rear-wing spoiler (optional).

 GS: Grand Sport, was available in both liftback and sedan starting from 1997.
 Same standard features as the SE.
 Including a rear spoiler.

 GS-R: Grand Sport Racing, was available in both liftback and sedan.
 Equipped with the 1.8-liter DOHC VTEC (B18C1) 4-cylinder engine producing 170 hp and 128 lbft of torque.
 It came equipped with a rear spoiler, 6-speaker stereo, power moonroof, 195/55/VR15 tires and alloy wheels.
+The leather option package would add leather upholstery, leather-wrapped steering wheel and shift knob.
 An automatic transmission is an option in certain markets for this model.

+Type R (1997-1998 and 2000-2001): was only available as a liftback.
+Equipped with the 1.8-liter DOHC VTEC (B18C5) 4-cylinder engine producing 195 hp limited-slip differential, unique interior trim, front spoiler, high rear wing, Type R badging, lowered sport suspension, and unique 7-spoke 5-lug 15-inch alloy wheels.
+The side moldings across the doors and quarter panels, normally found on other trims, were removed for this model, which further improved aerodynamics.

+This model also replaced the RS model in 1997 and brought further weight reduction and removal of options.
+Deletes air conditioning, leather upholstery, tilt/height adjustable driver seat, visor mirrors, and cruise control.
+Also uses the hardtop body style, like the RS models, with no moonroof.
+The model also featured lighter glass and body panels for weight reduction, a strut bar in the lower rear hatch, and strengthened chassis points for rigidity.
+Air conditioning would be a dealer-installed option.